 However, they did not have to wait long to get the breakthrough their play deserved as just five minutes later the travelling support were celebrating an early goal-of-the-season contender.

 Vela played a teasing outswinging cross from the left that went behind Griezmann, but the 22-year-old showed superb athleticism to meet the ball and fire a left-footed scissor-kick into the bottom corner.

 That setback seemed to spark Lyon into action and Yoann Gourcuff produced their best moment of the half when he played a neat one-two with Alexandre Lacazette before striking first time.
 Only a smart save from Claudio Bravo at his near post denied Lyon an equaliser.

 Lacazette then had a penalty claim turned down when he went to ground after going shoulder-to-shoulder in the area with Inigo Martinez, but his appeals were waved away by referee Milorad Mazic.

 Lyon needed a quick start to the second half and Maxime Gonalons should have done better when he headed wide from Gourcuff's corner despite being unmarked in the area.

 They were duly punished after 50 minutes by another piece of brilliance.

 Some exquisite one-touch football led to Griezmann laying the ball into the path of Seferovic on the left-hand side, before the Swiss struck an unstoppable half-volley from 25 yards that flew beyond Anthony Lopes into the top corner.

-And the situation worsened for the home side when Bisevac was shown a second yellow card for a trip on Vela on the edge of the box with quarter of an hour remaining.
+The situation worsened for the home side, however, when Bisevac was shown a second yellow card for a trip on Vela on the edge of the box with quarter of an hour remaining.

 Vela could have made it three with two minutes remaining when he cut inside Lopes, but his effort was blocked on the line by Gueida Fofana, leaving la Real in firm control of the playoff ahead of next week's return leg.